eduardoweiland/amazon-music-remote-controller/README.md

 Control Amazon Music player from anywhere.

-Currently supports only toggling play/pause.
+Currently supports toggling play/pause and jumping to next and to previous track.

 ## How it works